MementoMori15x6/15x6-sim/llm-primer.md

   - Executive centralization / loyalty emphasis: H2/H3/L2/L3 negative tilt ONLY if formal mechanisms (censorship laws, purges documented in primary records); rhetoric alone not sufficient.
   - Pronatalist/family policies: M1/I1 positive; do not infer suppression unless explicit restrictions in primary text.
 - Recalculate all numbers exactly as formulas below — no early rounding.
+- When scoring, always lock to the exact date range or snapshot provided in the query (e.g., "1780–1785 only").
+Ignore any post-date events/reforms.

 Once primed, immediately ask:
 "Which polity, corporation, movement, historical period, or replicating system would you like me to score on the Board? (e.g., 'Current US administration under Trump 2025–present', 'Singapore today', 'late VOC 1780s')"